alba-lang/lang-spec/sphinx/source/lang-elems/lexical.rst

 UTF-8 Encoding
 ========================================

+A unicode code point in UTF-8 encoding consists of one or more bytes.
+The first byte encodes how many continuation bytes are following to encode the code point.
+**Rule**: In order to encode a unicode code point in UTF-8 the byte sequence must have minimal length.

 .. code-block:: none

-    First bytes in a unicode byte sequence
+    First byte in a unicode byte sequence

     0xxxxxxx                1 byte sequence i.e. ascii character
     110xxxxx                2 byte sequence